Lion’s Head Hike in Cape Town: 8 Things to Know Before You Go

-Find out everything you need to know on how to make this hike part of your South Africa adventure!
+Find out the 8 things you need to know on how to make this hike part of your South Africa adventure!

 - Hiking distance: 5.5 km or 3.4 miles roundtrip